Celebrating Women in Engineering

 • The option of bespoke benching design for specialist equipment

-• Bespoke storage units including fixed benching and mobile options for added flexibility
+• Bespoke storage units including fixed laboratory furniture and mobile options for added flexibility

 • Specialist advice on worktop materials